erg-lang/erg/doc/zh_CN/syntax/type/03_trait.md

 Norm = Trait {.x = Int; .y = Int; .norm = Self.() -> Int}
 ```

-Trait does not distinguish between attributes and methods.
+Trait does not distinguish between attributes and 方法.

 Note that traits can only be declared, not implemented (implementation is achieved by a feature called patching, which will be discussed later).
 Traits can be checked for implementation in a class by specifying a partial type.